Car Backfires When Accelerating + Check Engine Light

 • You smell raw fuel

-If the light is blinking or the engine is shaking badly, start here: Check Engine Light Flashing
+If the light is blinking or the engine is shaking badly, start here: What a Flashing Check Engine Light Means

 If the symptom is getting worse and the car feels weak instead of just noisy, also see Car Feels Weak When Accelerating